SametHope/Rapid-Localization/README.md

 Rapid Localization utilizes Google Sheets to create translation sheets, enabling teams of any size and contributors to work on translations for multiple languages simultaneously or asynchronously.

-The plugin features the "Localization Synchronizer" custom editor window, accessed on the "Tools" section, allowing you to easily download the translation spreadsheet(s) to the resources folder to be used in both editor and the builds.
+The plugin features the 'Localization Synchronizer' custom editor window, accessed on the 'Tools' section, allowing you to easily download the translation spreadsheet(s) to the resources folder to be used in both editor and the builds.
 The Localization Synchronizer also offers configuration options to customize some of the plugin's behavior.

 When your application starts, the LocalizationManager class reads the spreadsheet(s) and loads the translations into memory for the session.